sperezacuna/schneider-challenge-r1/README.md

 ## Insights [2/3] <a id="ins2"></a>

-TODO IN SCRIPT:
--   Do we loose any data during data processing?
--   Which data have we lost?
--   Why did we loose it?
-However, it is up to you to define the specific measures you are monitoring.

-Let's summarise what data we have lost:
+First of all, let's check what we have in the *processed_data.csv* files:
+- Number of Rows: 8759.
+This is derived from the original 35 040 rows divided by 4 (as we transitioned from 15-minute intervals to 1-hour intervals), excluding the last row where calculating the label is not feasible.
+Since the math adds up, we did it well.
+- Number of Columns: 30.
+This includes ID, Time, Label, and data for 9 countries, each with Load, Total Green Energy, and Surplus.
+- Consequently, we have a total of 262 770 fields.
+A stunning 96,7% decrease, with 7 691 310 fields discarded!
+- Both file sizes have been significantly reduced, now occupying approximately 2KB each.
+This represents around 90% reduction in size.

+Now, let's break down the causes:
-- We lost 3/4 of the rows since originally we had 15 minute intervals and now we have 1 hour intervals.
-Additionally, notice that the 1/4 of the remaining rows may have changed since we did the mean to calculate it.
-If for the hour interval we had no values, it will be...
-ESPECIFICAR CADA CASO
+- We lost 3/4 of the rows due to the shift from 15-minute to 1-hour intervals.
+Additionally, notice that the remaining rows may have changed since we did the mean to calculate it.
+The additional lost row was dropped because we had no way to calculate the correct next hour label.
+This implies a reduction of more than 75% in the overall size of the dataframe.
 - We lost all the specific green energy columns (10 sources * 9 countries = 90 less columns), but we gained one total green energy column per country (9 columns).
 This means that we reduced the information contained in 90 columns in only 9, a 90% downsize!
--  We lost all the not green related columns
+- We lost all the not green related columns, except ID, Time and the country load related columns.
+- We inserted the both, the green energies columns and the surplus columns, for each country.
+Although the surplus column is not necessary (and we will not pass it to our model), since it is helpful since we will do a lot of statistical operations in the following steps.
+We also inserted the label column.

+We will now proceed with an exploratory analysis, utilizing the charts generated by our dedicated [script](doc/charts.py).
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Exploratory analysis [1]  (Only ENTSO-E data)